Ford Fiesta hatchback - Engines, drive & performance (2017-2023)

 In late 2020, Ford removed the diesel engine from the Fiesta range due to low sales.
 The Fiesta is best with a 1.0-litre petrol engine, anyway.

 Entry-level Fiestas are fitted with a 1.1-litre Ti-VCT engine, which offers the cheapest insurance but is ponderously slow.
 Handily, you can now also choose two versions of the 1.0-litre EcoBoost petrol on the cheapest Trend version.
 The 99bhp version completes the 0-62mph sprint much quicker, in 10.8 seconds (compared to 14.7 seconds for the 1.1).
 The 123bhp version cuts that time to 9.4 seconds.
 It’s worth noting that the automatic gearbox isn’t currently available on the Trend model.

 Ford has finally electrified some of the Fiesta’s EcoBoost petrol engines.
 First shown in the Ford Puma SUV, the 1.0-litre engine is available with mild-hybrid assistance for the 123 and 153bhp versions.
 Energy usually lost in braking is captured and stored in a small battery, which allows the stop-start system to cut in sooner than you might expect.
 The hybrid tech also powers the car’s ancillaries, like the radio, and slightly improves acceleration.

-The range-topping 153bhp engine can do 0-62mph in 8.9 seconds, making it feel like a mini Fiesta ST.
+The range-topping 153bhp engine can do 0-62mph in 8.9 seconds, making it feel like a mini Fiesta ST, but this engine isn't currently available.

 Which Is Best?